A Fertility Scientist Breaks Down Why Sperm Count & Quality Are Declining + What We Can Do About It

 Lack of quality sleep

-While you stayed up late, your body was experiencing the cumulative impact of three things: (1) insufficient sleep for repair functions within the body; (2) continued stress and activation from social engagement and other activity; and (3) continued exposure to blue light from your home and your devices that told your body and brain that it is still daytime.
+While you stayed up late, your body was experiencing the cumulative impact of three things: (1) insufficient sleep for repair functions within the body; (2) continued stress and activation from social engagement and other activity; and (3) continued exposure to blue light from your home and your devices that told your body and brain that it was still daytime.

 Each of these interferes with your circadian rhythm, disrupts your balance of sex and stress hormones, and contributes to dysregulated blood sugar and risk for insulin resistance, obesity, metabolic syndrome, and accelerated aging.
-These types of stress, and their health consequences, are known in the scientific literature to affect sperm quantity and quality.
+These types of stress, and their health consequences, are known in the scientific literature to affect sperm quantity and quality2.

 Social media anxiety